mcaceresb/mcaceresb.github.io/about.md

 After New York I became a research assistant at the National Bureau of Economic Research in Cambridge, MA, and I worked there for two years.
-These days, however, I am working as a research assistant at the Yale School of Management in New Haven.
+These days I am working as a research assistant at the Yale School of Management in New Haven.
+However, I will be starting Brown's Economics PhD program in the fall of 2019.

 This is my personal website, meant to force myself to speed along some projects I've had in the back-burner throughout the past year.
 However,